Annual SCA Meeting & Election

 History

-The new 1885 schoolhouse with Libby Lamb (teacher from New York) posed outside with her students.
+The new 1885 schoolhouse with teacher Libby Lamb posed outside with her students.
 Interior view taken on May 19, 1912.
+(Boulder Historical Society Collection, Carnegie Library for Local History.
+BHS 210-1-33)

 HISTORY: On December 31, 1885, a New Year's Eve Ball was held in the nearly completed Salina Schoolhouse.
 When it was finished in early 1886, at a cost of nearly $1,500, the Boulder County Herald proclaimed it "The Pride of Salina".
 Classes were held in the building until 1952.
 The owner of the mining claim on which the schoolhouse stood gave the building and some land around it to the residents of Salina.